dongpng/human-centered-ml/README.md

 ## Evaluation

 * Evaluating the visualization of what a deep neural network has learned, Samek et al.  IEEE Transactions on Neural Networks and Learning Systems 2017 https://ieeexplore.ieee.org/document/7552539
+* Towards Faithfully Interpretable NLP Systems:How Should We Define and Evaluate Faithfulness? https://www.aclweb.org/anthology/2020.acl-main.386.pdf
 * [Todo] User experiments, trust..

 ## Visualization